Jordan Lasley: Baltimore Ravens

-Lasley was drafted by the Baltimore Ravens in the fifth round (162nd overall) of the 2018 NFL Draft.
+Lasley was selected by the Baltimore Ravens in the fifth round (162nd overall) of the 2018 NFL draft.

 On July 31, 2019, Lasley was waived by the Ravens after getting into a fight with multiple teammates in practice then later throwing a football into a pond in celebration of a preseason practice touchdown catch.

 Oakland Raiders

 On August 1, 2019, Lasley was claimed off waivers by the Oakland Raiders.
-On August 18, 2019, he was waived.
+On August 18, he was waived by Oakland.

 Detroit Lions

 On August 20, 2019, Lasley was signed by the Detroit Lions.
-He was released during final roster cuts on August 30, 2019.
+He was released by the Lions during final roster cuts on August 30.

 St. Louis BattleHawks

 In October 2019, Lasley was selected by the St. Louis BattleHawks of the XFL in the 2020 XFL draft.
 He was waived on January 18, 2020.

 Montreal Alouettes

 Lasley signed with the Montreal Alouettes of the Canadian Football League on January 22, 2021.
-He was released on July 13, 2021.
+He was released by the Alouettes on July 13.